-The "General" sub-tab allows you to manage the device as well as learn about the device capabilities.
+The "General" sub-tab allows you to manage the device as well as learn about the device capabilities:

-The first column includes a green dot, red dot, yellow dot, or a ?
-Status indicator.
-If a device has an interface that is healthy, the status for the device will be green.
+The first column includes a green dot, red dot, or a ? status indicator.
+If a device has all interfaces healthy, the status for the device will be green.
 If a device has an interface that is degraded (utilization or error rate is higher than the configured threshold), the status for the device will be red.
-An interface will be yellow if an interface is manually marked as suppressed by the user.
-Suppressing an interface can be done by clicking on the status (colored dot) and selecting to suppress that particular interface.
 A red ? will be shown if there is communication failure with that device.